ROCHESTER, N.Y. (WROC) — As temperatures drop, many head to the auto shop to pick up snow tires, but we wanted to know if they are worth it.

 It was then back to the Iceplex and back on the track.
 This time around it took 23.04 seconds, almost eight seconds faster.
 That is a 25 percent improvement.

-He says for the customer, number one is to do your research to make sure you have the right tire for the Rochester winter.
+He says for the customer, the first thing to do is research to make sure you have the right tire for the Rochester winter.
 Also, if possible, it is best to get the tires for all four wheels, so all the tires wear evenly.
-If that is the only option, then choose the back tires.
+If that isn’t an option, then choose the back tires.

 It is also important to remember that four-wheel drive still does not prevent slipping and sliding on snow and ice.
 It is the rubber that meets the road that will ultimately help controlling the vehicle.